peppelinux/pyDHCPStarvator/README.md

 ````
 ### License

-DHCPStarvator is made with by Giuseppe De Marco and it's released under the GPL 3 license.
+DHCPStarvator is made by Giuseppe De Marco and it's released under the GPL 3 license.

 ### Todo